 The 'Supply of services: your consumer rights' guide gives more information.
 The guide 'Supply of services: what to do if things go wrong' gives you tips to follow when you want to complain to a cleaner when the dry-cleaning service you receive is below standard.

-A notice displayed on a cleaner's premises (for example, stating they are not responsible for items lost or damaged) may be considered an 'unfair term'.
+A notice displayed on a cleaner's premises (for example, stating that they are not responsible for items lost or damaged) may be considered an 'unfair term'.
 A cleaner cannot withdraw from their legal responsibility to take 'reasonable care' of your property; they can still be held liable.
 See 'Unfair terms in consumer contracts and notices' for more information.

 If you enter into a contract because a cleaner misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
 The 'Misleading and aggressive practices: rights to redress' guide gives more information.